 - Set up a PRISM account: PRISM is where a student can access the Student Center.
 The Student Center includes the student “To Do” list, advisor contact information and class Schedule.

-- The UW Colleges Admissions Office will mail accepted Youth Options students an admit letter with a UW Colleges Course Confirmation form that MUST be returned before a student will be enrolled.
+- The UW Colleges Admissions Office will mail accepted Concurrent/Dual Enrollment students an admit letter.

 - All math and English courses have prerequisites that will require the student to take a placement test, submit AP test scores or previously completed college course work.
 Prerequisites and course descriptions can be found by double clicking the course title listed in the campus schedule of classes.
 Students will not be enrolled until prerequisites have been verified.